Rain water barrels offer an eco-friendly solution for watering plants -- indoors and out.

 Wooden rain barrel?
 Most people will think so.
-This Flat-Back Rain Barrel is actually made of rugged polyethylene, with a textured finish that looks like weathered oak.
+This Rain Wizard Rain Barrel is actually made of rugged polyethylene, with a textured finish that looks like weathered oak.

 It holds a big 50 gallons, yet snugs right up to the house thanks to its space-saving flat-back design.